nbnworg/docs/writing/templates/projectproposal.md

 # 3. FAQ:
 [Write down all the primary concerns that the customers of this product might have in a question answer format.]

 > [ADD MORE QUESTIONS to clarify the project as much as possible.
-It should have minimum of 20 questions and maximum of 100 questions.
+It should have minimum of 30 questions and maximum of 100 questions.
 The more questions you ask, the better chances of clearing your own doubts/worries while providing the clarity, future scope and need to the leadership.]
+> Do a search for 5 Why's.

 # 4. Opportunities: